State Director, Environment California

 Equipment and testing shortages hurting COVID-19 response

 “We need to take care of health professionals so that they can take care of the rest of us.
-The lack of masks, gowns and other protective equipment not only puts their health at risk, it also hinders the kind of widespread testing efforts we need to get us out of this nightmare,” said Matt Wellington, Public Health Campaigns Director at U.S. PIRG.
+The lack of masks, gowns and other protective equipment not only puts their health at risk, it also hinders the kind of widespread testing efforts we need to get us out of this nightmare,” said Laura Deehan, Public Health Advocate at CALPIRG.

 Rather than coordinating the supply chain and establishing a transparent system to get medical supplies directly to areas in need, the federal government seems more focused on funneling supplies to private companies.
 In some cases, suppliers are charging outrageous prices.
 The result is that states, local governments, and hospitals are competing against each other over overpriced supplies, and healthcare workers aren’t getting what they need to protect themselves and save lives.